KharalDipendra/tsumiki-reddit.js/README.md

     return message.channel.send(`Check your options!\nAnd check if you spelled the subreddit correctly.`) // replace <message> with what you called the message property
     }

-    /* Post will return "0" when the subreddit you searched for don't have a valid post to display. */ /* This can be caused by having "allowNSFW" on false and searching in a subreddit which only has NSFW images... */ /* It can also be caused by a subreddit only containing videos/external image links and you have "allowAllDomains" set to false. */
-    /* This can easily be overwritten by setting "onlyImage" to true. */
+    // Returns null if the body is missing (Server unreachable) if(post == null) {
+        return message.channel.send(`Seems like the Reddit server is unreachable right now.\nTry again later!`)
+        // replace <message> with what you called the message property }

+    // Returns "private" (in lowercase) if the subreddit mentioned is "private". if(post == "private") {
+        return message.channel.send(`The subreddit mentioned is a private subreddit!\nPlease use a public subreddit that I can access!`)
+        // replace <message> with what you called the message property }

+    // Returns "invalid" (in lowercase) if the subreddit mentioned is not a name of any existing subreddit (even if its private). if(post == "invalid") {
+        return message.channel.send(`Check your subreddit name input again.
+Because no subreddits exists with your input!`)
+        // replace <message> with what you called the message property }

-    if(post == 0) {
+    // Returns 0 if there were no posts found in the subreddit (but it exists and isn't private) if(post == 0) {
-    return message.channel.send(`There were no posts to be found in that subreddit!\nTry another one!`) // replace <message> with what you called the message property
+        return message.channel.send(`There were no posts to be found in that subreddit!\nTry another one!`)
-    }
+        // replace <message> with what you called the message property }

     /* Defines a embed to send in chat */ let embed = new Discord.MessageEmbed() /* for discord.js V.11 or below, use let embed = new Discord.RichEmbed() */